 Another use is in close-up photography, like flowers and other small objects.
 Long lenses compress perspective in the images compared to wide angle ones, if you will take a picture of telegraph poles from a side angle with a wide angle lens they will appear much apart, but if you will use a telephoto lens instead and frame the scene the same way as previous (you'll have to stand farther because long lenses bring everything closer) the poles will appear kinda compressed and closer to each other.
 Lenses are tools you can use creatively to achieve the incredible shots you're after.

-1 Comments:
+Author Sheriff at: 15:40 1 Comments:

 Lables: Lenses